cgibsonmm/finding-solutions/README.md

 Image is great, but no quite what you need

-This :
+Let's keep searching for a better resource:

 https://www.w3schools.com/js/js_loop_for.asp

-And the end of this page will take you a new topic `while loops`
+And the end of this page will take you a new topic `while loops`, *this is what you were looking for!*

 https://www.w3schools.com/js/js_loop_while.asp